SakuyaYae/book-finder-api/README.md

 ### Seedng the database
 ## Seeding the database is done by runing the seeder.js file
-## keep in mind that the basic setup must have been done or you will get a error when running the seeder.js file
+## keep in mind that the basic setup must have been done or you will get a error when running the seeder.js file.

+### Cleanng the database
+## /api/cleaner as a deleate is used to empty the database